 User Experience design process is a long process vital for firms.
 It consists of many different steps:

 Market research and product development.
-Obviously, there must a product to market and to sell before thinking of any user experience.
+Obviously, there must be a product to market and to sell before thinking of any user experience.

 Understand targeted users.
 Understanding their needs and their habits will bring you closer to designing a remarkable experience.